 Why I chose “My Plastic-Free Life”

 I thought about many different domain names.
 Some, like simply plasticfree.com or plasticfreelife.com were already taken.
 Many people have suggested lifewithoutplastic.com, but that domain belongs to a fantastic company, Life Without Plastic, which not only offers great plastic-free alternatives but is also a sponsor of this blog.
+(If you purchase via Life Without Plastic links on this site, I receive a small commission to support my work.)
 What’s more, when I think about the difference between “plastic-free” or “without plastic” or “less plastic,” plastic-free just sounds more positive to me.
 I’m free of my addiction to plastic.

 I could also have chosen “A Plastic-Free Life” or “The Plastic-Free Life”.
 I chose “My Plastic-Free Life” for two reasons.
 First, there are multiple ways to do plastic-free.
 We all have different stories and different situations.
 This blog reflects what plastic-free looks like for me.
 I use myself as a guinea pig and example.
 Plastic-free might look different for you.
 But second, when you read the words “my plastic-free life,” it might sound like you’re talking about yourself, and that would be good too.
 Because while the specifics on this blog are about my life, the principals and themes are universal.
 Is that too grandiose of a thought?
 Maybe that’s just me… over-analyzing again.